APOPO: History

 Following results in Tanzania, the TB detection program was replicated in 2013 at a clinic in Maputo, Mozambique, at the veterinary department of the Eduardo Mondlane University.
 In 2014, in partnership with the Central Tuberculosis Reference Laboratory, the National Institute of Medical Research and the Center for Infectious Disease Research in Zambia, a study undertaken to determine the accuracy of the rats in a population of presumptive TB patients.
 In 2014 five additional health centres joined the TB detection programme in Maputo.
 In 2016 APOPO covered almost 100% of all the suspect TB patients who go to clinics in the city, and the TB detection program in Tanzania had expanded to 28 clinics in three areas and processed around 800 samples per week.

 After the first 11 rats were given accreditation according to International Mine Action Standards in 2004, beginning in 2006 machinery for ground preparation, manual deminers and the rats assisted with detection in long-running mine clearance operations in Mozambique.
 Tasked in 2008 as the sole operator to clear Gaza Province, the province was mine-free in 2012, one year ahead of schedule.
 In 2013 the government allowed APOPO to expand its operations in Maputo, Manica, Sofaka and Tete provinces.
 Mozambique was officially declared free of all landmines on 17 September 2015.
 APOPO assisted the government with clearing five provinces.
 Sixteen rats were maintained in the country at the request of the government in order to carry out residual (mop-up) tasks.

 In Angola APOPO has worked for Norwegian People's Aid since 2012.
 From 2013 to 2015 up to 31 rats assisted demining by heavy machinery and people with metal detectors at two sites, Ngola-Luije in Malanje and in Malele in Zaire Province, bordering the Democratic Republic of Congo.
 49 hectares were cleared.
 The 52 ha Malele site was cleared one year in advance.
 In 2016 rats assisted clearance at a site in Ndondele Mpasi, Zaire province.

 In early 2014 the national Cambodia Mine Action Centre (CMAC) started demining a site, with the help of Norwegian Peoples Aid, using conventional mine clearance methods.
 Following a six-month acclimatization and training period, 14 out of the 16 rats were accredited by CMAC in November 2015 to be used in mine clearance operations.
 Two Cambodian handlers spent six months in the training centre in Tanzania.
 By June 2016 the first minefield was cleared.
 In 2017 a visitor centre was opened in Siem Reap.
+In 2018, reports showed major progress in both clearing mines and finding tuberculosis cases in the field.
+This proves the program works in real-life situations, not just in a research lab.